 During your holiday season especially it is wise to heed the following warnings!
 These tips will help keep your family and friends protected from catching or spreading head lice.

-Tip #1 – Take your children to Lice Clinics of America for a head lice check.
+Tip #1 – Take your children to Lice Clinics of Texas for a head lice check.

 We offer in-clinic head lice screenings that can give you the peace of mind that your child is head lice free.
 After months of school, sports, extracurriculars and spending time with friends, it is always a good idea to ensure your family is free of head lice before heading off to Grandma’s or the cousin’s house for the holidays.
 We will show you what to watch for in a head lice infestation, and provide you with the proper tools to continue checking for yourself at home.